Graphlet-AI/graphlet/README.md

 # Graphlet AI Knowledge Graph Factory

-This is the PyPi module for the Graphlet AI Knowledge Graph Factory.

 <p align="center">
     <img src="images/graphlet_logo.png" alt="Our mascot Orbits the Squirrel has 5 orbits.
 Everyone knows this about squirrels!" width="400"/>
 </p>

+This is the PyPi module for the Graphlet AI Knowledge Graph Factory.
+Our mission is to provide a Spark-based wizard for building large knowledge graphs.

 ## Conventions